-IUCN is a GEF agency and a member of the GEF LME community including IW:LEARN.
-IUCN served as co-chair and has hosted the secretariat for the long-standing Mangroves for the Future (MFF) programme.
-IUCN also played a direct role in supporting the national consultations for the design of this project.
+IUCN Regional Office also played a direct role in supporting the national consultations for the design of this project.
 During the TDA-SAP development phase of the BOBLME, IUCN (and also MMF) had been active partners in a wide range of activities covering the ecosystem approach to fisheries, integrated coastal management and biodiversity conservation (including MPAs) as well as capacity development.

-Under the FAO-IUCN Partnership Agreement IUCN will provide overall BOBLME wide coordination of the project including the work of the two partner agencies (SEAFDEC and BOBP-IGO).
-IUCN will host the project RCU and be responsible for facilitating the regional and national steering committee meetings.
-IUCN will be responsible for implementation of key parts of the work plan including ensuring the coordination and delivery of the work on EAFM and IUU (C1).
-IUCN will support countries in the establishment and/or strengthening of and implementation of project MPA's, ETP plans (C2), and work to address marine based pollution (C3) and community resilience plans (C4).
-IUCN will have a key role in strengthening BOBLME wide governance mechanisms including the establishment of the CCR-BOBLME (C5).
+Under the FAO-IUCN Partnership Agreement the IUCN Regional Office will provide overall BOBLME wide coordination of the project including the work of the two partner agencies (SEAFDEC and BOBP-IGO).
+The IUCN Regional Office will host the project RCU and be responsible for facilitating the regional and national steering committee meetings.
+The IUCN Regional Office will also be responsible for implementation of key parts of the work plan including ensuring the coordination and delivery of the work on EAFM and IUU (C1).
+The IUCN Regional Office will support countries in the establishment and/or strengthening of and implementation of project MPA?s, ETP plans (C2), and work to address marine based pollution (C3) and community resilience plans (C4).
+The IUCN Regional Office will have a key role in strengthening BOBLME wide governance mechanisms including the establishment of the CCR-BOBLME (C5).

-A key role for IUCN will also be supporting countries and partners in the implementation of the project "focus area" (FA) approach (Annex S).
-This approach will bring together all of the project's components in at least one area in each country for efficient participatory implementation.
-The FA approach, guided by the principles of "Ecosystem-based management" (EBM, in particular the ecosystem approach to fisheries management, EAFM), will link the local level good practice to sub-national, national and regional level policy learning and sharing good practice.
+A key role for the IUCN Regional Office will also be supporting countries and partners in the implementation of the project ?focus area?
+(FA) approach (Annex S).
+This approach will bring together all of the project?s components in at least one area in each country for efficient participatory implementation.
+The FA approach, guided by the principles of ?Ecosystem-based management?
+(EBM, in particular the ecosystem approach to fisheries management, EAFM), will link the local level good practice to subnational, national and regional level policy learning and sharing good practice.

 The Bay of Bengal Programme Inter-Governmental Organization (BOBP-IGO) is mandated to enhance cooperation among its member countries (Bangladesh, India, Maldives and Sri Lanka) and provide technical and management advisory services for sustainable coastal fisheries development and management in the Bay of Bengal region.
 The BOBP-IGO is focused on helping the member countries in sustaining fisheries production and ensuring livelihood security for millions of fisher folk in the region and has been an active project partner during the TDA-SAP development phase of the BOBLME.
 The BOBP-IGO was formally set up on 26 April 2003.
 The Headquarters of the Organization are located at Chennai, Tamil Nadu, India.
 The core team of permanent staff include the Director, Publication Officer and Secretariat.
 The Governing Council members of the BOBP-IGO are drawn from the Focal Ministry in the member countries.
 The Secretariat operates under the policies set by the Governing Council.
 The BOBP-IGO implements a wide range of related projects.
-The BOBP-IGO is expected to be a key partner for sub-regional and national initiatives in South Asia and beyond.
+The BOBP-IGO is expected to be a key partner for subregional and national initiatives in South Asia and beyond.